liaverg/textgram/README.md

     *  a password that contains at least 1 lowercase, 1 uppercase, 1 number,
    1 symbol from !@#$%^&* and is 8 characters long.
     * a role from the following: Free, Premium
+2. Login
+A user logs in using the following:
+   * an already registered email address as username
+   * the corresponding password to the account

+## ToDos
+Improvements on implemented features
+1. Registration:
+* Encode Password (so that the database doesn't store the encoded password)
+* Email validation system
+2. Login:
+* Authenticate users (maybe with JWT)

 ## Use Cases
 **Main Functionalities**